-The expectations you set for yourself are sky-high: You want to dominate at work, be an exceptional provider for your family, stay in incredible shape and find ways to become more involved in your community.
-People often describe you as an “overachiever,” and, in the past, this title made you proud.
+The expectations you set for yourself are sky-high: You want to dominate at work, be an exceptional provider for your family, stay in incredible shape and find ways to give back to your community.
+People often describe you as an “overachiever,” and in the past, this title made you proud.

-But you’ve realized that the more you take on, the more stress follows.
+But you’ve realized that the more you take on, the more you struggle with life management.
 You’ve relied on to-do lists to stay on top of the many items that fill your calendar, but this system is not working for you.
-A to-do list won’t help you become a master of your own life – it will simply make you feel like you’re not doing enough.
+A to-do list won’t help you learn how to manage things in life – it will only make you feel like you’re not doing enough.
 You’re ultimately sabotaging yourself.
-To truly grow, you have to learn life management skills instead of just piling more tasks on to your plate.
+To truly grow, you have to learn life management skills instead of just piling more tasks on your plate.

 If you find yourself achieving things, checking them off your to-do list and still wondering, “Is this all there is?” then it’s time to change your approach by integrating these powerful life management skills into your life.

 What do you want from your life?
 What is your ultimate outcome?
 The answer isn’t buying a nice car or fancy house.
-Your true goal is something deeper.
+Your true goal is something deeper and the life management skills you cultivate need to reflect that.
 What objective, when you think about it, brings you a sense of joy, fun and freedom?
+What does it mean to you to unlock an extraordinary life?
 That’s what you’re working for.
 It could be providing for your family or being the best in your field, but it isn’t about material things.

 All too often you lose sight of your end goal when thinking about what you want to achieve.
-This results in creating meaningless to-do lists.
+This results in creating meaningless to-do lists, not better life management.
 You get swept up in the short-term tasks you’ve listed instead of pursuing your higher purpose.
 The more clarity you have regarding your end goal, the more likely you are to achieve it.
 Once you know what you really want, you start making progress to achieve it.

-With a clear vision in mind, you can start mapping out your actions with purpose and make true progress toward your goals.
+With a clear vision in mind, you can use life management services such as a Massive Action Plan to determine your actions with purpose and make true progress toward your goals.
 As Tony Robbins says, “One reason so few of us achieve what we truly want is that we never direct our focus; we never concentrate our power.
 Most people dabble their way through life, never deciding to master anything in particular.”
 Decide to become a master of your life.
 Take control of your time and make your actions count.

-You’re not failing at reaching your goals because you’re incapable of success — you’re failing because you’re trying to focus on too many things at once.
-Change the way you think about your goals.
-Don’t think about the things that you need to do to achieve your goal — think about the outcome.
+You’re not failing at reaching your goals because you’re incapable of success — you’re failing because you’re focusing on too many things at once.
+Changing the way you think about your goals is one of the life management skills that will help you focus.
+Don’t think about the things that you need to do to achieve your goal — think about and visualize the outcome.